 [In the market for remote access software?
 Check out our best picks for remote PC access software.]

 Much of the attention is on big corporations, but small businesses are a prime target for ransomware attacks as well.
-It’s particularly worrisome for smaller companies since the bad guys usually require payment in untraceable cryptocurrency.
-There’s typically a tight deadline, making a difficult situation even worse.
+This type of attack is particularly worrisome for smaller companies since the bad guys usually require payment in untraceable cryptocurrency.
+They may impose a tight deadline, making a difficult situation even worse.

 “As SolarWinds shows, you have to be careful about what software you are installing,” said Peter Fidler, partner at WCA Technologies.

 Protecting your company from cyberattacks is a joint effort, whether your employees are home or in the office.
-You might have all the safeguards in place, but if you don’t set boundaries with employees, you can easily get infected.
+You might have all the safeguards in place, but if you don’t set boundaries with employees, you can easily be infected.

 “There have to be clear policies on what kind of devices, the type of home network that can be set up, what employees are responsible for, and awareness about the shifts in [cyberattack] tactics,” Baumgartner said.
 “The cybercriminals are going after people working from home.
 They need to be aware of that.”